esc1734/matrix-completion/README.md

 # Algebraic Variety Models for High-Rank Matrix Completion

 I implemented the algorithm proposed by Ongie et al. on a subset of the Netflix dataset.
 The data is in the file `ex8_movies.mat` and the code is in the file titled `netflix.m`.
 I also reimplemented the Mocap dataset analysis from the original paper.
+To implement this, you also need the Manopt package in matlab.

 ----- Original code by Greg Ongie -----
 MATLAB code to implement the variety-based matrix completion (VMC) algorithm described in the paper by Ongie et al.: